OxfordTechnicalSolutions/oxts_ros2_driver/README.md

     Contains a timestamped position of the INS in the ECEF reference frame.
 * **ins/nav_sat_fix** [sensor_msgs/msg/NavSatFix](http://docs.ros.org/en/api/sensor_msgs/html/msg/NavSatFix.html)
     Contains a WGS84 position of the INS.
 This differs from standard use of the NavSatFix message in that the position is not taken directly from a GNSS receiver.
 It is instead taken from the INS output and as a result, this message can be output at a higher rate than is typical with GNSS receivers.
+* **ins/nav_sat_ref** [oxts_msgs/msg/NavSatRef](./oxts_msgs/msg/NavSatRef.msg)
+    Contains the WGS84 reference position currently being used to calculate the local coordinates for **ins/odometry**.
+This can either be the:
+    * LRF in NCOM
+    * Position & heading of the first NCOM packet received
+    * Position of the first NCOM packet received, aligned to ENU.
 * **imu/data** [sensor_msgs/msg/Imu](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Imu.html)
     Contains IMU data from the INS, including orientation, angular rates, and linear accelerations.
 Orientation is typically taken from magnetometers in this message.
 Here it is taken from INS output.
 * **ins/velocity** [geometry_msgs/msg/TwistStamped](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/TwistStamped.html)